-Not only are we depriving ourselves of the benefits that come from being in nature, but indoor air is actually much more polluted than outside air- not to mention that there are a few household products that can be quite detrimental to one’s health.
+Not only are we depriving ourselves of the benefits that come from being in nature, but indoor air is much more polluted than outside air – not to mention that there are a few household products that can be quite detrimental to one’s health.

 That being said, a recent study has revealed the positive impact that spending time in urban parks can have.

-Researchers from the University of Alabama (UAB) at Birmingham discovered that spending just 20 minutes in an urban park could actually boost your mental health and wellbeing by making you happier.
+Researchers from the University of Alabama (UAB) in Birmingham discovered that spending just 20 minutes in an urban park could boost your mental health and wellbeing by making you happier.

 “Overall, we found park visitors reported an improvement in emotional well-being after the park visit,” said the study’s lead author and professor in the UAB Department of Occupational Therapy Hon K. Yuen, Ph.D.
 “However, we did not find levels of physical activity are related to improved emotional well-being.
 Instead, we found time spent in the park is related to improved emotional well-being.”

 While study co-author and UAB professor, Gavin Jenkins, does admit the study’s limitations – such as the small study pool – he does point out that the findings reveal the importance of green spaces,